xavier268/kompress/README.md

 # kompress

-This is a self-learning attempt at implementing various lossless compression algorithms, that can be combined into a GZip compatible compressor/decompressor.
+This is a self-learning & proof-og-concept implementation of various lossless compression algorithms, that can be combined into a GZip compatible compressor/decompressor.

-The constraint was to read the stream of bytes/symobls only once.
+By design, it reads the stream of bytes/symbols only once, to comply with the GZip interface.

 The API is similar to the gzip golang package : you first construct a writer (resp. a reader) and then write (resp. read) through it to compress (resp. decompress) your data.
 Writers/Readers can (should) be chained.

-It is essential to Close the Writer when finished, to ensure data is flushed.
+It is **essential to close** the Writer when finished, to ensure data is flushed.

 For performance, you may want to buffer the initial io.Writer and io.Reader.
 This is not taken care of by the engines.